Table of contents

 No — DRM protection will result in a black screen.

 Many beginners try to screen record on crunchyroll on pc mobile, only to end up with a black screen.
 This is due to the browser's DRM encryption mechanism.
-The only way to get a watchable video file is to use a downloader specifically designed to handle streaming protocols (like StreamFab), not screen recording software.
+The only way to get a watchable video file is to use a utility specifically designed to handle streaming protocols (like StreamFab), not screen recording software.

 Officially no, but third-party tools make it possible.